 The grapes were hand-picked, whole cluster pressed and barrel fermented with native yeast in 3- and 4-year-old Burgundian barrels.
 The wine did not undergo malolactic fermentation.
 Acid levels were brilliantly elevated, and the concentrated berries produced excellent fruit intensity and weight.
 The juice remained on the lees for four months with just a single batonnage.TASTING NOTES

 This wine opens with brine, wet stone and citrus aromas.
-The palate begins with invigorating, spring-like notes, with clean acidity that weaves in and out and leaves you wanting more.
+The palate begins with invigorating, green, spring-like notes.
 With time in the glass, the texture deepens, and the concentration of the vineyard becomes more evident.
 This one is built to last.